kaband/PSMame-Screensaver/README.md

  * Rom Path* - Path to directory that contains rom files used by Mame.  ex. c:\mame\roms
  * RomPath List* - Path to file that contains a list of rom names.
 Should include file name. ex. c:\mame\romlist.txt
    * mamesscfg.exe includes a button to generate the list
    * Gives you the ability to filter out certain roms by editing the list.
-For example instead of using the generate list button from the mamesscfg.exe utility, Romlister could be used instead to make a curated list - https://www.waste.org/~winkles/ROMLister/
+For example instead of using the generate list button from the mamesscfg.exe utility which will add all roms from your rom directory, Romlister could be used instead to make a curated list - https://www.waste.org/~winkles/ROMLister/
  * Config Path - Location of the MAME config files. ex. c:\mame\cfg
  * Snapshot Path - Location of the MAME snapshots. ex. c:\mame\snapshots
  * NVRAM Path - Location of the MAME NVRAM files. ex. c:\mame\nvram